Abdominoplasty – Information and Costs

 If appropriate Dr Barnouti will discuss the option of a body lift which lengthens the abdominoplasty operation around the sides and back of your body to reduce excess tissue around the hips and back.
 This contours the whole torso, not just the abdomen.
 However, a body lift is a significant operation with a longer recovery time and must be approached with special consideration for patient safety.
 Dr Barnouti will explain this in more detail during your abdominoplasty consultation if appropriate.

 Finally, Dr Barnouti will explain whether a full tummy tuck, a mini tummy tuck or a full body lift is the best solution for you.
 He will also advise you on what results you can expect.

 Full abdominoplasty – routinely accompanied by liposuction

 Next Dr Barnouti will separate the skin from the abdominal wall right up to the ribcage and pull back the resulting flap to show the vertical muscles in the abdomen.
-These muscles will be tightened by drawing them in together and stitching them into position.
-The skin flap is then stretched back down and the excess skin is removed.
+These muscles will be tightened by drawing them together and stitching them into position.
+The skin flap is then stretched back down and excess skin is removed.